 VMs have the following characteristics, which offer several benefits.

 Most servers operate at less than 15 percent of capacity, leading to server sprawl and complexity.
 Server virtualization addresses these inefficiencies by allowing multiple operating systems to run on a single physical server as virtual machines, each with access to the underlying server's computing resources.
 Server virtualization also enables faster workload deployment, increased application performance, and higher availability.
 Furthermore, as operations get automated, IT becomes simpler to manage and less costly to own and operate.

 Network virtualization is the complete reproduction of a physical network in software.
-Applications run on the virtual network exactly the same as if on a physical network.
-Network virtualization presents logical networking devices and services—logical ports, switches, routers, firewalls, load balancers, VPNs and more—to connected workloads.
+Applications run on the virtual network the same as if on a physical network.
+Network virtualization presents logical networking devices and services—logical ports, switches, routers, firewalls, load balancers, VPNs, and more—to connected workloads.
 Virtual networks offer the same features and guarantees of a physical network with the operational benefits and hardware independence of virtualization.

 Storage virtualization abstracts the disks and flash drives inside your servers, combines them into high-performance storage pools, and delivers them as software.
 Software-defined storage (SDS) is a new approach to storage that enables a fundamentally more efficient operational model.

 Deploying desktops as a managed service gives you the opportunity to respond quickly to changing needs and opportunities.
 You can reduce costs and increase service by quickly and easily delivering virtualized desktops and applications to branch offices, outsourced and offshore employees, and mobile workers on iPad and Android tablets.

 A VMware virtual infrastructure can help businesses across all industries optimize their IT resources and deliver high availability.

 1) Education: Quickly provision new labs and deliver virtual desktops to remote students and faculty while increasing control and security.